 Other brands include Phifer SheerWeave fabrics, Omni-Shade by Columbia, UPF sun protection clothing from Patagonia, and Coolibar with UPF 50+ fabrics and UPF clothing designed to block 98% of UV rays, SolarWeave® UPF Supplex Nylon Fabrics, a lightweight woven nylon fabric, Sun protection fabrics from Sattler, USA.

 So What are the other options for sun protecting fabrics?

 Sun protective coatings (water based /solvent based) can be applied on the fabric.

 Tightly woven/knitted fabrics

 When the fabric is tightly woven or knitted they do not have holes between their fibers for the sun’s rays to pass through.
 Synthetic fabrics like nylon and polyester are very tightly woven and hence they are favorites as sun-blocking fabrics.
-Good quality tightly structured Nylon fabric is used to make UV resistent umbrella fabric.
+Good quality tightly structured Nylon fabric is used to make UV resistant umbrella fabric.

 Cotton denim fabric has a twill weave which is strong and very tightly woven which makes it a good barrier against sun rays.But usually synthetic fabrics have more UV protection than natural fibers.

 Dark colors can block sun rays.
 This is why most of the umbrelllas are black.
 Dark colors include colors like black, navy blue, Indigo, dark green, dark maroon etc.

 Garment construction suitable to give sun protection